ibm-cloud-docs/hybrid-workloads/locations-management.md

 # Managing workload deployment locations
 {: #managing_locations}

-An IBM Cloud service that can be deployed in a Satellite location, such as a Red Hat OpenShift cluster.
-The service is administered from the IBM Cloud region where your location is managed, while you supply the infrastructure hosts to operate the service's resources at your site.
-Managing geographical regions where cloud service providers host their data centers.
-These locations are equipped to ensure the reliability, security, and performance of cloud services.
-Managing these locations allows to meet the needs of customers and ensure seamless operation of cloud services.
+An IBM Cloud service capable of deployment in a Satellite location, like a Red Hat OpenShift cluster.
+The service is managed from the IBM Cloud region where your location is overseen, while you provide the infrastructure hosts to operate the service's resources at your site.
+Managing the geographical regions where cloud service providers host their data centers is crucial for ensuring the reliability, security, and performance of cloud services.
+This oversight enables meeting customer needs and ensuring the smooth operation of cloud services.
 {: shortdesc}

-While managing accounts, you can select between an enterprise account and a standard account.
-This allows you to specify the account group and the impacted sub-accounts or account groups.
+While managing accounts, you can choose between an enterprise account and a standard account.
+This enables you to specify the account group and the affected sub-accounts or account groups.

 ## Before you begin
-{: #prerequisites}
+{: #before_begin}

+If you are not a catalog admin in the account you are currently in, you will see a read-only version of it.
+However, if you are a catalog admin, you will have the ability to edit the filters.
+Editing the location filters for an account impacts the resources that users can view in the IBM Cloud catalog in the account.

 ## Setting location filters for an account
 {: #location_filters}

-Editing a location allow list impacts resource provisioning.

 To set the location filters, complete the following steps.
 1. In the IBM console, go to **Manage** > **Catalog** > **Locations**.
 1. Switch to an enterprise account.